 Specifically designed for hijabi women, this treatment addresses hair loss due to prolonged hijab wearing.
 DrScalp’s solutions ensure a gentle yet effective recovery for the scalp and hair.

 In general, scalp therapy involves treatments designed to soothe, hydrate, and rejuvenate the scalp.
-It can address dandruff, psoriasis, and dermatitis, promoting healthier hair growth through massages, oils, and medicated products.
+It can address dandruff, psoriasis and dermatitis, promoting healthier hair growth through massages, oils, and medicated products.

 When exploring treatment options for female hair loss in Singapore, you may consider a few types of medications.